 Another key difference between the two is that creditors of any account holder could potentially access the funds in the account.
 For example, if your co-account holder winds up with a financial judgment against them, the money in your account may not be safe.
 There are also almost no protections or recourse if one account holder drains the account without your knowledge.

 How We Chose the Best Joint Checking Accounts

-We looked at more than two dozen joint checking accounts and narrowed them down to the top six you see on this list.
+We looked at more than two dozen joint checking accounts and narrowed them down to the top four you see on this list.
 We looked at how easy it is to set up an account, the reputation and customer reviews of the bank, what the fees were, and what additional features the checking account offered.
 We found that the best banks typically have minimal, if any, fees for normal banking and were easy to set up and manage online.